 Telephone Service: Court reporters have two needs for telephones; to communicate with court officials about assignments and to communicate with parties about transcript orders.
 The Northern District has authorized Court-installed telephones so that Court officials can communicate assignments to court reporters.
 Such equipment, however, may not be used for private purposes.
-Court reporters must use a calling card, or non government line for conducting any business associated with transcript orders.
+Court reporters must use a calling card, or non government line for conducting any business associated with transcript orders in accordance with Volume 6, Section 260.40 of the Guide to Judiciary Policies and Procedure.

-Access to the Judiciary Data Communications Network (DCN) Official court reporters in the Northern District are authorized access to the DCN for the purpose of accessing judiciary electronic mail, the J-Net, on-line queries of case management/docketing systems, uploading transcripts to the Court's CM/ECF docketing system, on-line calendaring systems used by the Courts, the automated travel voucher system, and automated forms including the ACRA reporting system.
+Access to the Judiciary Data Communications Network (DCN): Official court reporters in the Northern District are authorized access to the DCN for the purpose of accessing judiciary electronic mail, the J-Net, on-line queries of case management/docketing systems, uploading transcripts to the Court's CM/ECF docketing system, on-line calendaring systems used by the Courts, the automated travel voucher system, and automated forms including the ACRA reporting system.
 Access to the DCN must be through government-owned equipment.
 Official court reporters are strictly prohibited from using any government-owned computer hardware or any automated systems accessed through the DCN to generate transcript income.
-Contract, per-diem court reporters and typists and scopists must not be allowed access to the DCN at any time.
-It shall be the responsibility of the reporter that hires a contract or per-diem reporter to properly upload their transcripts to CM/ECF, as well as uploading all electronic notes and audiosync files to the Court's servers.
+Contract, per diem court reporters and typists and scopists must not be allowed access to the DCN at any time.
+It shall be the responsibility of the reporter that hires a contract or per diem reporter to properly upload their transcripts to CM/ECF, as well as uploading all electronic notes and audiosync files to the Court's servers.